sylvaingchassang/missing_bids/README.md

     > pip install -r requirements.txt

     from inside the `missing_bids/` folder

+    note that the `cvxpy` package is a little finicky; it works smoothly under python 3.7.4 but not necessarily under later versions

 1. to run tests and check coverage, run
     > sh missing_bids/test_coverage.sh